Microbiome: Networks

 Microbes interact with one another, and these symbiotic interactions have diverse consequences for microbial fitness, population dynamics, and functional capacities within the microbiome.
 The microbial interactions can either be between microorganisms of the same species or between different species, genera, families, and domains of life.
 The interactions can be separated into positive, negative, and neutral types.
 Positive interactions include mutualism, synergism, and commensalism.
-Negative interactions include amensalism such as predation, parasitism, antagonism, and competition.
+Negative interactions include amensalism, predation, parasitism, antagonism, and competition.
 Neutral interactions are interactions where there is no observed effect on the functional capacities or fitness of interacting species microbial life strategy concepts.

 Microbiomes exhibit different adaptive strategies.
 Oligotrophs are organisms that can live in an environment offering very low levels of nutrients, particularly carbon.
 They are characterised by slow growth, low rates of metabolism, and generally low population density.
 Oligotrophic environments include deep oceanic sediments, caves, glacial and polar ice, deep subsurface soil, aquifers, ocean waters, and leached soils.
 In contrast are the copiotrophs, which thrive in much higher carbon concentrations, and do well in high organic substrate conditions such as sewage lagoons.

 In addition to oligotrophic and copiotrophic strategists, the competitor–stress tolerator–ruderals framework can influence the outcomes of interactions.
 For example, microorganisms competing for the same source can also benefit from each other when competing for the same compound at different trophic levels.
 Stability of a complex microbial ecosystem depends on trophic interactions for the same substrate at different concentration levels.
 As of 2020 microbial social adaptations in nature have been understudied.
 Here molecular markers can provide insight into social adaptations by supporting the theories, e.g., of altruists and cheaters in native microbiomes.